basis-point/jupyter-examples/README.md

 ## Overview

-This repository contains examples explaining how to build different flavours of the Dutch regulatory curve, and the associated risks, using the functionality from the open source library QuantLib.
-More info about QuantLib can be found [here](https://www.quantlib.org/).
+This repository contains examples explaining how to build different flavours of the Dutch regulatory curve, and the associated risks, using the functionality from the open source library [QuantLib](https://www.quantlib.org/).

 Examples are exposed purely for educational purposes.